-If the information listed above was not entered correctly, the site administrator should reject the scores in LinkB5 and contact the Ready Region.
+If the information listed above was not entered correctly, the site administrator should reject the observation in LinkB5 and contact the Ready Region.
 Observers must make requested corrections within 3 business days, or by the end of the observation period, whichever is first.
 Ready Regions may request additional documentation from the observer to verify the accuracy of the requested correction if needed.

-If the site administrator rejects the CLASS scores due to a concern about the observation results, the site should request a VDOE CLASS observation review by emailing vqb5@doe.virginia.gov (See Section 4.9 for details).
+If the site administrator rejects the CLASS observation due to a concern about the observation scores, the site should request a VDOE CLASS observation review by emailing vqb5@doe.virginia.gov (See Section 4.9 for details).
+In this situation, the site administrator should still verify that the observation information listed above is accurate in addition to submitting a formal CLASS review request.
 C.4 Record Keeping After the local observation and feedback form has been completed, observers send their CLASS scoresheets to the Ready Region lead agency.
 It is also acceptable for original or complete copies of scoresheets to be stored securely by the observer as long as they are easily accessible if requested for an audit by the Ready Region Lead and/or VDOE within 3 business days.
 C.5 Feedback The observer (or assigned feedback provider, in the case that a local observer is not in a position to provide the teacher feedback) must schedule a time to meet with each teacher or teaching team within 10 business days of the observation, or by the end of the observation period, whichever is first.
-Local observers should use either the feedback templates posted on the VDOE VQB5 webpage, or another similar template provided by Ready Regions to share scores, ranges, and notes on what was observed (including positive examples).
+Local observers should use either the feedback templates posted on the VDOE VQB5 webpage, or another similar template approved by Ready Regions to share scores, ranges, and notes on what was observed (including positive examples).
 Local observers should provide high-quality supportive feedback that recognizes teachers' strengths while also focusing on opportunities for growth and skill development.
 (See Section 7.2.2a for additional information about providing feedback in local observations.)